jjexpat00/F18MATH177/README.md

 }
 ```

-So for the example given {weight, value} items:
+So for the example given a maximum weight of 10.0 and {weight, value} items:

 > {2.0, 40}, {3.14, 50}, {1.98, 100}, {5.0, 95}, {3.0, 30}